Jacks River Falls on the Beech Bottom Trail

 Explore Jacks River Falls, a stunning, roaring, rocky waterfall in Georgia's Cohutta Wilderness, hiking the Beech Bottom Trail & Jacks River Trail.

-Enormous, thundering and rugged, Jacks River Falls is exceptionally beautiful, and it’s easily one of the southeast’s most beautiful waterfalls.
+Enormous, thundering and rugged, Jacks River Falls is exceptionally beautiful, and it’s easily one of the South’s most beautiful waterfalls.
 It’s also one of Georgia’s top hiking destinations, nestled in the wild, remote Cohutta Wilderness, where the Jacks River tumbles nearly crystal-clear over a rocky, grassy riverbed shaded by towering hardwoods and lined with green, lush river banks.
 Jacks River Falls is one of Georgia’s most remote waterfalls, crashing and tumbling over an enormous, rough-hewn rock outcrop into deep pools of water below.

 Jacks River Falls is located 9 miles north of the trailhead of the Jacks River Trail at Dally Gap.
 The full Jacks River Trail is a splashy, wet adventure that crosses Jacks River and its tributaries over 40 times as it treks waterfall-filled, rocky river valley.
 This hike skips most of the Jacks River Trail’s wet adventure, shortcutting to Jacks River Falls on the Beech Bottom Trail, trekking south from Tennessee.
 And unlike the Jacks River Trail, the Beech Bottom Trail never crosses Jacks River – though it does cross a few small side streams on the way to the enormous waterfall.
 Thanks to the relatively short access to the falls and the hike’s gently rolling elevation, the Beech Bottom Trail is the most popular route to Jacks River Falls.